-About StudiosCanberra Potters has five purpose-built studios that provide affordable space for emerging and established ceramic artists.
+About StudiosCanberra Potters has five purpose-built studios that provide an affordable space for emerging and established ceramic artists.

 Information for Applicants

 Applications for studios are invited from committed ceramic arts practitioners.
 Applications from artists working in other media may be considered but preference is given to potters and ceramicists.
 Tenancy periods for artists working in other media should be discussed with the Watson Art Centre (WAC) managers and may not be the same as periods offered to potters and ceramicists.
 A high degree of professionalism and commitment to studio practice are expected from tenants to